Rextsaiqiyi/FinalProject/README.md

-# FinalProject - Short-term Rentals Near Campus
+# FinalProject - Short-term Rentals Search
 An application searches the potential short-term rentals near schools in the City of Calgary

 ## Instructions